Why study Architectural Engineering?

 - Construction project manager

 At the University of Cincinnati, we believe that learning is doing and doing is learning.
 That’s why we invented the first ever Cooperative Education (Co-op) program in 1906.
 Today, it’s the largest of its kind in the United States.
 The Co-op model—which places students in full-time employment in their field—supplements the classroom curriculum to make for an educational experience like no other.

 Transfer students in good standing from accredited colleges and universities will be considered for admission to the college at the first, second and third-year levels.
 The degree requirement of professional practice experience normally precludes acceptance beyond the third-year level.
 For further detailed information such as required grade point average, please refer to the Transfer Students page.

-Freshmen must begin the program during fall semester.
+First-year students must begin the program during fall semester.
 Applications are accepted on a rolling basis.
-High school students who wish to be considered for scholarships must apply by December 1 of their senior year.
+High school students who wish to be considered for scholarships must apply by December 1 of their senior year in high school.

 The Bachelor of Science in Architectural Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Architectural and Similarly Named Engineering Programs Program Criteria.